Population Genetics and Evolution

 Population Genetics and Evolution - Chapter Summary and Learning Objectives

 With millions of known species on Earth, evolution may seem like an amazing and complicated phenomenon.
-In this chapter, instructor Greg Chin will explain how evolution works, from the original theory that Darwin posited to the way we understand it today.
+In this chapter, professional instructors will explain how evolution works, from the original theory that Darwin posited to the way we understand it today.
 You'll look at the equation biologists use to determine how genes are inherited within certain populations and how traits can appear in subsequent generations.
 We'll also go over the ways in which different species can be formed and the biological barriers to interspecies breeding.
 This chapter is designed to teach you:

 - How to use the Hardy-Weinberg equation